lucasboucher/ffbb-alternative/notes.md

 - Results, stats and calendar on new dedicated team page
 - New server scheduling system
 - New path python files
-- New design hover points on chart
 - require.js
 - Dropdown by date or by matchday

 ## Bugs
 - Charts responsivity first sequence
 - Icons for buttons mode stats
+- Better number squad icon

 # Colors :
 - Red : rgb(255, 99, 132)